-If you are lucky enough to have good weather in Amsterdam and are looking for a relaxing brake from sightseeing, shopping or clubbing you should really go for one of the many parks in Amsterdam.
+If you are lucky enough to have good weather in Amsterdam and are looking for a relaxing break from sightseeing, shopping or clubbing you should really go for one of the many parks in Amsterdam.
 There are multiple public parks in the city, where you can enjoy the weather.
 You can lay down, play a ball game and enjoy the weather.
-If you’re running low on budget you can also have a cheap meal in the from of a picnic or barbecue.
+If you’re running low on budget you can also have a cheap meal in the parks from of a picnic or barbecue.

 The Vondelpark is the most popular parks in Amsterdam both for locals as for tourists.
-It is situated in the centre of the city near Leidse Square and the Museum district and stretches out to the western part of the city.
+It is situated in the center of the city near Leidse Square and the Museum district and stretches out to the western part of the city.
 Due to its popularity the Vondelpark does get crowded on sunny days.
 It’s an excellent place to simply sit and watch people pass by.
 Furthermore in the park you’ll find:

 - Restaurants and cafés: